H1B Layoff Grace Period in 2026: What Happens to Your Visa When You Lose Your Job

 At H1BTrack.com, we track H1B employer data, USCIS policy updates, and visa news in one place so you always have the information you need.

-Disclaimer: This article is for general informational purposes only and does not constitute legal advice.
-Immigration laws and USCIS policies change frequently.
-Please consult a licensed immigration attorney for advice specific to your situation.
+Important Disclaimer: The information on this page is for general educational purposes only and does not constitute legal advice.
+Immigration law changes frequently.
+Always verify current rules at USCIS.gov and consult a licensed immigration attorney before making any filing decisions.